degeneratehyperbola/NEPS/README.md

 [![DISCORD JOIN](https://img.shields.io/badge/%E2%80%8E%20%20Join-%20-orange?labelColor=orange&style=plastic)](https://discord.gg/pwB3XBppVr)

 # We demand support for NEPS!
-If you fell like supporting me, or, perhaps, further maintaining and updating of this project, this includes addition of new exciting features, testing and bug fixing.
+If you fell like supporting me, or, perhaps, want me to further maintain and update this project, this includes addition of new exciting features, testing and bug fixing.
 It'd be very generous of you to support this project at creator's Patreon.

 *pwease*